huaweicloud/terraform-provider-huaweicloud/docs/resources/scm_certificate.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) The region in which to create the SCM certificate resource.
     If omitted, the provider-level region will be used.
 Changing this setting will push a new certificate.

+  > **NOTE:** Not every region can upload and use SCM to manage and push your SSL certificates.
+  > - If you are a Huawei Cloud (International) user, select the CN-Hong Kong region to use
+      the SCM service.
+You can set this value to `ap-southeast-1`.
+  > - If you are a Huawei Cloud (Chinese Mainland) user, please check the available regions
+      in the SCM module of the console.

 * `name` - (Optional, String, ForceNew) Human-readable name for the Certificate.
     Does not have to be unique.
 The value contains a maximum of 63 characters.
 * `certificate` - (Required, String, ForceNew) The public encrypted key of the Certificate, PEM format.